 Resources on National Interest Exceptions

 For and introduction to the NIE, please read my news item Which Foreign Nationals Can Travel to the United States from Covid-19 Travel Restricted Countries: The National Interest Exception.
+From November 8, 2021, the latter article should be read only for historic context.

 For a discussion of the economic NIE, an NIE for travel to the United States for work reasons, please read my news item Coming to Provide Vital Support to Critical Infrastructure: The New Economic National Interest Exception Explained.
+From November 8, 2021, the latter article should be read when considering arguments for expedited visa appointments.

 Contact Melissa Chavin – US Visa Lawyer